vanceism7/FriendlyXML/README.md

 # FriendlyXML
 A basic xml parser/serializer inspired by PHP's SimpleXML

 This is a basic sax-js based xml parser which converts an xml formatted string into a sensible json object which can be used to locate xml values, edit xml values, and serialize json objects back into an xml string.
-I'm more of a c#/c++ coder and am just barely dabbing into javascript and node so it may not be super stable but I think I've gotten the basic idea across.
+I'm more of a c#/c++ coder and am just barely dabbing into javascript and node so if you look at the code and you're like, "Dang what a newb!", don't be so hard on me cuz I coded this quick status lol.
+Consequently, It may not be super stable but I think I've gotten the basic idea across.

 # Methods